Skip to content

 Terminal window

-# Describe pending pod for scheduling failure reason
+# Describe a pending pod for the specific scheduling reason.

 IssueSymptomFix

-Scheduler not runningAll new pods PendingCheck static pod manifest
+Scheduler not runningAll new pods PendingCheck /etc/kubernetes/manifests/kube-scheduler.yaml and kubelet logs

 Terminal window